rohanmistry231/DL-Interview-Preparation/README.md

 ## 📖 Introduction

-Dive into my Deep Learning prep for AI/ML interviews! 🚀 This repo, crafted by an MTech AI/ML student, is designed to help you master neural networks and cutting-edge frameworks—the core of modern AI.
-Whether you’re gearing up for technical interviews or boosting your skills for AI projects, this resource covers fundamentals to advanced topics with clarity and depth.
+Welcome to my Deep Learning prep for AI/ML interviews! 🚀 This repository is your essential guide for mastering DL, the driving force of modern AI, with hands-on practice and interview-focused insights.
+From core neural networks to advanced architectures, it’s designed to help you excel in technical interviews and cutting-edge AI projects with clarity and confidence.

 ## 🌟 What’s Inside?